-Lake Windermere or Lake Coniston are ideal centres for any water activity from cruising, sailing, windsurfing, rowing, kayaking or swimming.
+Lake Windermere or Lake Coniston are ideal centres for any water activity from cruising, sailing, paddle boarding, windsurfing, rowing, kayaking or swimming.
 From Fell Foot, Bowness Bay Marina, Coniston Boating Centre.

 Go Ape in Grizedale Forest.
 A wonderful day out for the family exploring the forest canopy via a treetop rope course.

 Cliffhanger Escape Room in Backbarrow – complete puzzles working together as a team with codes, hidden hints and a game master guide if you get stuck.

 Lakes Yoga at Rayrigg Farm Studio D in Windermere, whether it is for a calming spiritual retreat, wellness or active recovery from all the hiking around the beautiful lake district, you’ll find it here.

 There is no need to drive for lovely walks in Finsthwaite.
 High Dam Tarn is a favourite – a small and large tarn which supplied water for the local bobbin mill at Stott Park also within easy walking distance.
 The church in the village – St Peter’s Church – was built to a Scandinavian design as the origin of the name of the village is named after a Viking settler and means Fin’s clearing.

 The quickest route from the cottage is turn left towards village centre.
 Go through the gate just before buildings with solar panels.
 Go through two further gates.
 Keep right at the wooden shack/portaloo and follow the yellow post signs.
 Go through the gate across narrow bridge and into the woods bearing left.
 There is a lower and an upper tarn.